rosaliemillner/Clustering-longitudinal-data/README.md

 For more detail, check the file `REPORT_research.pdf`.

+A lot of the study is based on Cardot et al.'s work in "_Estimating finite mixtures of semi-markov chains: an application to the segmentation of temporal sensory data._" (2018).

 ### Usage

 To use the algorithm, one needs to provide a dataset of longitudinal data, which should be a CSV file (or a txt file) with the following format: